 Flybe collapse: From staff to refunds, what happens now?

-British Airways, easyJet and Ryanair are already offering ‘rescue fares’
+British Airways, easyJet and Ryanair are already offering ‘rescue fares’ – with train firm LNER offering free travel today and tomorrow

-Flybe, the UK regional airline, has gone bust for a second time – with the loss of hundreds of jobs and leaving the travel plans of thousands of passengers in tatters.
+Flybe, the UK regional airline, has gone bust for a second time – with the loss of hundreds of jobs and leaving the travel plans of tens of thousands of passengers in tatters.

 The news was broken at 4am on Saturday by the Civil Aviation Authority, which is urging travellers with bookings on Flybe not to go to the airport.